Check out this easy-to-follow tiling a fireplace advice to create a stunning hearth

 For a recessed hearth, you may need to not only take up the existing tiles, but potentially dig out some of the concrete of the hearth in order to fit new tiles if they're thicker, or if the existing hearth was raised.

-1. Fit the tiles dry
+1. Dry lay the tiles

-2. Cut tiles to fit the edges and around the surround
+2. Cut tiles to fit

-3. Apply the adhesive in small amounts
+3. Apply the adhesive

 You'll need to apply your heat-resistant adhesive in small areas so that it doesn't dry too much before you can fix your tiles in place.
 If you have powdered adhesive, you'll need to mix it with your drill and mixing paddle before you can use it.
-Once mixed, apply with the notched trowel, creating ridges so that the air can escape when you push the tile down into the adhesive.

 4. Fix the tiles with spacers

-6. Apply the grout
+5. Apply the grout

 You should apply the grout with a grout float, pushing it into the gaps between each tile.
 If you're finding it difficult to apply with the float alone, buy a grouting bag (sort of like a big icing bag) to apply it directly into the gaps before smoothing out with the float.

-7. Sponge clean
+6. Sponge clean

 8. If necessary, seal your tiles